Itinerary

 Hiroshima - Osaka

-After breakfast, you depart Hiroshima aboard the Japanese bullet train (Shinkansen) headed to Shin-Osaka Station.
-Once you arrive in Osaka, your full-day coach tour passes Osaka Castle, which played a major role in Japan's unification during the 16th-century Azuchi-Momoyama period.
-You'll head to the Dotonbori area, one of Japan's typical busy downtowns and hugely popular with tourists.
-Walking through this street that runs parallel to the Dotonbori canal, you'll find shopping, street food, bars, and entertainment.
-At night, hundreds of colorful neon lights and mechanized signs light up the area, including the iconic Glico Man sign and the Kani Doraku crab sign.
+After breakfast, take the Japanese bullet train from Hiroshima to Shin-Osaka Station (about 2 hours).
+Start a full-day coach tour passing Osaka Castle, which played a major role in Japan's unification during the 16th-century Azuchi-Momoyama period.
+Walk through Dotonbori, one of Osaka's most popular tourist areas with shops, street food, bars and entertainment along a street running parallel to the Dotonbori canal.
+At night, hundreds of colorful neon lights and mechanical signs light up the streets, including the famous running Glico Man and Kani Doraku crab sign.

 - Meals